cooperka/react-native-immutable-list-view/README.md

 This is the underlying component that `FlatList` uses.

 There's a [Medium article about it](https://medium.com/@cooperka/react-native-new-flatlist-component-30db558c7a5b) if you'd like more context.
-The short version of the setup instructions is below.
+The short version of the setup instructions is below:

-`VirtualizedList` is considered "experimental" by React Native, and isn't intended for production use.
-That said, here's how you can test it out for yourself:

-1. Download the required files into your app's `node_modules` (since these components aren't published yet):
+1. Download the required files into your app's `node_modules` (since these components aren't published in a release quite yet):

     https://gist.github.com/cooperka/c5dd3ab11f588044d4d6ba22d52c4ab0